 Is a large platform critical for an author’s success?
 The quick answer is “no.” But, it’s imperative that the platform be well-established.
 In today’s “new media” world, it’s not necessarily about the numbers anymore.
 It’s now about “engagement” with the readers.
 Whether it’s for a large niche audience or a micro-niche audience, it doesn’t matter anymore.
 Is the author seen as the “go-to person” to that audience?
 Is the author making an emotional connection with them?

 Is the author getting his audience rallied around a particular niche?
 Is the author selling books and ebooks to that audience?
 Is that audience commenting on the author’s blog posts?
-Are they re-posting those blog posts?
+Are they re-posting or re-tweeting those blog posts?
 All of these questions will help you start to understand what it means to have a strong and well-established platform.

 More Is Not Always Better Because Not All Traffic Is Created Equal

 Creating a huge platform with many thousands of followers might seem like the most obvious way to achieve success.
 But there’s more to it than that.
 A huge email list, and huge Twitter and Facebook following, are all great, and are always an accomplishment to strive for.
 But the quality of those followers is what’s really important.
-Especially for those of us (99% of all authors) who don’t have the market power and name recognition of really big money authors.
+Especially for those of us (99% of all authors) who don’t have the market power and name recognition of really big money authors and mass-media celebrities.